 A prioritized list of 32 street repair projects to be funded by a local bond measure was approved by Eugene voters in 2008.
 The list, approved by City Council, was developed by staff based on citizen input, information about needed street rehabilitation and reconstruction from the pavement management system, and equitable geographic distribution of projects throughout the community.
-Subsequently, a 12-member citizen review panel was formed to document the use of the bond proceeds.
+Subsequently, a 12 member Street Repair Review Panel (SRRP) was formed to document the use of the bond proceeds.
 In 2011, City Council approved the addition of 22 streets selected in the same manner and recommended by the citizen review panel to be repaired.